-Cheatgrass on left, or solid local natives with no weeds on right.
+Choose between failure and success.
+Cheatgrass, left, or solid local natives with no weeds, on right.

-Successful Native Grassland restoration relies a few basic concepts:
+Successful Great Basin Native Grassland restoration relies a few basic concepts:

-3. Keep planting, until you achieve successful test plots for each species.
+4. Keep planting, until you achieve SUCCESSFUL small scale test plots for each species.

-6. Check for the granivore-desires for every native seeds you want to plant, both ants and rodents, and invent methods to stop robbing and caching the seeds.
+5. Check for the GRANIVORE-desires for every native seeds you want to plant, both ants and rodents, and invent methods to stop robbing and caching the seeds.

 7. Expand successes over larger areas, ONLY after you have produced successful techniques in your test plots.

-8. Add to your budget for the larger area, to be able to have the ecotype seeds collected locally by professional collectors, and to be able tp contract for commercial reproduction of those locally collected seeds.
+6. Plan your BUDGET for the larger area, to be able to have the ecotype seeds collected locally by professional collectors, and contract for commercial bulk reproduction of those locally collected seeds.

-Also, within two years or less, a good performance standard for cover is you should have 98% or better native cover.
+Within one year or less, you need as close to 100% native cover.
 If not, start your test plots over.